AveryCaldwell/WearYouWander/README.md

-# Wear You Wander
+# WeatherWear
-An application that analyzes the weather and suggests which type of clothing would be most suitable.
+An application that analyzes the weather and suggests which type of outerwear would be most suitable.